Suzuki method: Repertoire

-The core Suzuki literature is published on audio recordings and in sheet music books for each instrument, and Suzuki teachers supplement the repertoire common to each instrument as needed, particularly in the area of teaching reading.
+The core Suzuki literature is published on audio recordings, CD and, sheet music books for each instrument, and Suzuki teachers supplement the repertoire common to each instrument as needed, particularly in the area of teaching reading.
 One of the innovations of the Suzuki method was to make professional recordings of beginner level pieces widely available.
 Many non-Suzuki trained music teachers also use the Suzuki repertoire to supplement their curriculum.

-Suzuki literature also deliberately leaves out many technical instructions and exercises found in the beginners' music books of his day.
+Suzuki’s literature also deliberately leaves out many technical instructions and exercises found in the beginners' music books of his day.
 He favored a focus on melodic song-playing over technical exercises and asked teachers to allow students to make music from the beginning, helping to motivate young children with short, attractive songs which can themselves be used as technique building exercises.
 Each song in the common repertoire is meant to introduce some new or higher level of technique than the previous selection.

 Suzuki teaching uses a common core repertoire for students of the same instrument worldwide.
 Although it focuses on Western European "classical" music, it emphasizes that this music can be a bridge across cultural and language barriers.